-OUR MISSION: We are committed to strengthening and supporting Ohio communities during the current COVID-19 crisis by offering Eye Movement Desensitization and Reprocessing (EMDR Therapy), an empirically supported treatment for post-traumatic stress.
+OUR MISSION: We are committed to strengthening and supporting Ohio communities in the face of a disaster or other emergency in our community by offering Eye Movement Desensitization and Reprocessing (EMDR Therapy), an empirically supported treatment for post-traumatic stress.

-Our highly skilled team of volunteer EMDR therapists will provide services at no charge for up to six sessions to affected members and first responders in our area.
+Our highly skilled team of volunteer EMDR therapists will provide services at no charge for up to six sessions to identified affected members or first responders in our area.

 Since 1995, at the time of a terrorist bombing in Oklahoma City, Trauma Recovery, EMDR Humanitarian Assistance Programs has brought mental health clinicians with evidence-based therapy to the scene of disasters, providing pro bono care to thousands.